TheDaleks/ContentDK/Markdowns/2016-06-20-ethereum-is-doomed.md

 <div class="my-4 text-center">![Artwork by [Big λ](https://twitter.com/BigLambda/status/891148584334245888)](b://6237e18a8c633c9a7282e07d3c57158d100a67ead14057b97b15d26c585e089d)</div>

-[^1] If you don’t believe me read this analysis of the hack [here](https://hackingdistributed.com/2016/06/16/scanning-live-ethereum-contracts-for-bugs/):
+[^1] If you don’t believe me, read this analysis of the hack [here](https://hackingdistributed.com/2016/06/16/scanning-live-ethereum-contracts-for-bugs/):

 > To have a contract send Ether to some other address, the most straightforward way is to use the send keyword.
 This acts like a method that’s defined for every “address” object.